List of Assassination Classroom characters: Nagisa Shiota

 At home, Nagisa lives with his chronically absent father and abusive mother.
 His mother tries to live vicariously through him by making him follow her exact life plan for him, because she experienced a lot of failure in life and was also never allowed to look like a "pretty girl" by her parents.
-This causes her to constantly tell him she wishes he was born a girl and make him grow his hair long, which she only lets him tie up because if she unties, he still looks like a girl.
+This causes her to constantly tell him she wishes he was born a girl and make him grow his hair long, which she only lets him tie up because if he unties, he still looks like a girl.
 His mother is also the foundation for his assassination talents, because whenever he tries to defy her when she is in what he perceives as a "gloomy" moment, she grabs and screams at him, so he learned to tell the difference between her "cheerful" and "gloomy" moments, in order to prevent some of her abuse.

-Nagisa realizes that this is similar to the "Wavelengths of Consciousness" that the "God of Death", the world's best assassin, talks about.
+Nagisa realizes that this is similar to the "Wavelengths of Consciousness" that the Reaper, the world's best assassin, talks about.
 After this realization, he tells Koro-sensei he has the talent to be an assassin in a career planning meeting.
 His home life improves and his desire to be an assassin wanes after he saves his mother from an assassin, which in turn gave him time to realize his talents can be used to save people and she realized that she cannot hold onto him forever.
 When the time comes for Class 3-E to finally end Koro-sensei's life, Nagisa offers to deal the killing blow, which he regrettably does.
 During the graduation ceremony, Nagisa learns, much to his joy, that before his death, Koro-sensei talked with his father as well and helped him reconcile with his mother.
 During his time with Koro-sensei, Nagisa eventually realizes that he wants to be a teacher like him.

 After, completing his studies, he becomes an intern at Gokuraka Private High School assigned to a dysfunctional class full of male delinquents and gang members, much to his chagrin.
 Nevertheless, he sets to work teaching and rehabilitating delinquent students while intimidating them into compliance with his bloodlust.
 In addition, Kaede implies that he will begin teaching at the old Class 3-E building in the future.
 He is also shown to have trimmed his long hair, although he sadly notes that he has not grown significantly taller at all since then.
 When Sumire Hara asks Kayano how things are between her and Nagisa, she bashfully replies that he is focused on his career at the moment.